22 Voices for 2022: Affordable Housing Trends in Rent Collections & Operations

 Samios is the Chair of the National Apartment Association’s (NAA) Affordable Housing Committee and serves on the board of directors for the YMCA of Greater Boston and B’nai B’rith Housing.

-Barry WeaverVice President of Affordable Market, RealPage, Inc.
+Barry WeaverVice President of Affordable Product, RealPage, Inc.